YomiDataAnalyst/Cafe-Sales-and-Revenue-Data/README.md

 ## Overview

 This repository contains datasets and analyses related to cafe sales and revenue.
-It is designed to help business analysts, data scientists, and cafe owners understand sales trends, revenue generation, and customer behavior in a cafe setting.
+It is designed to help business analysts and  cafe owners understand which cafe products are the customers delight, sales trends, revenue generation,and customer behavior in a cafe setting.

-## Contents
+## Analytic Duties/ Responsibilties

-- **Data/**: Raw and processed sales data files (CSV, Excel, etc.).
+- **Data/**: Raw sales data files (CSV, Excel, etc.) was extracted from source, cleaned and prepared for analysis.
-- **Notebooks/**: Jupyter notebooks and scripts for data analysis and visualization.
+- -**SQL** - SQL database was used to generate some of the aggregated values.
-- **Reports/**: Summarized findings, insights, and recommendations.
+- **Power BI/**: PowerBi was explored for data analysis and visualization.
 - **README.md**: Project documentation.

 ## Dataset Description